theandrelima/nornflow/docs/quick_start.md

 ### Optional Network Automation Plugins

-Optionally, you may want to install with the 'optional-plugins' tag, which will include `nornir-napalm` and `nornir-netmiko` with the installation.
+Optionally, you may want to install NonrFlow with the 'optional-plugins' tag, which will include `nornir-napalm` and `nornir-netmiko`.

 ```bash
 # Install NornFlow with network automation plugins